aubie87/AdventureWorksCore/readme.md

 Run Build/Build Solution to verify the project builds cleanly.

+Running the initial project has some options to note.
+It can be run via IIS Express or via various browsers.
+If you choose to debug via a browser then it can be beneficial to use a browser that you do not use day to day.
+This eliminates cookies, bookmarks and other extraneous data your normal browser would bring with it.

 ### Add Data Project - .NET Standard 2.0 (under review)

 1. Right click the solution node and select **Add/New Project...** inside the solution